-Juan Pablo Montoya’s F1 career never quite hit the heights many expected—and he partly blames himself.
+Juan Pablo Montoya’s F1 career never quite reached the heights many expected — and he partly blames himself.
 The fiery Colombian, known for his fearless driving, once made a rookie error that left Williams fuming during a pre-season test in 1998.

 The Crash That Angered Williams